Hojnicki/hojnicki.github.io/timeseries/index.md

 description: Course Content
 ---

-Here is my basic graphing assignment I used in my CTBA course -
+Here is the time series decompistion notebook I used in my CTBA course -